 We would like to thank Christy Muse, David Baker, and Tim Larson for seeing the value in this project from when first proposed and advocating for it throughout.
 Our deepest gratitude goes to you as it would not have been possible without you.
-We would also like to thank the leadership team members and others who have taken your time for meetings, interviews, and filling out the survey.
+Also, a tremendous amount of time, effort, and energy has been dedicated to this project by the steering committee and leadership team members.
+Thanks to you and others who have taken your time for meetings, interviews, and filling out the survey.
 Your time is valuable and we appreciate your engagement.
-We would also like to acknowledge Evgenia Spears for her time in helping complete the Organizatoinal List found in Appendix D. Last but certainly not least thanks to Marilu Hastings and Sarah Richards at the Mitchell Foundation for moral and financial support for this work.
+We would also like to acknowledge Evgenia Spears for her time in helping complete the Organizational List found in Appendix D, and Audrey Barrett Bixler for her extraordinary efforts helping us communicate complex ideas into understandable insights.
+We would also like to acknowledge Brooks Elco Bixler and Harrison Lovell, both of whom were born into the Hill Country during the duration of this project.
+Last but certainly not least thanks to Marilu Hastings and Sarah Richards at the Mitchell Foundation for moral and financial support for this work.
 We look forward to working with everyone for many years to come.

+Appendix A

-Appendix A Key Term Glossary
+Key Term Glossary